hujhax/austin-improv-wiki/Troupes/Miller and Lies.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Miller and Lies is a duo group that tells one story with many characters.
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Miller and Lies is a duo group that tells one story with many characters.
+>

-Their focus in on grounded characters in real situations mixed with a lot of emotion.
+> Their focus in on grounded characters in real situations mixed with a lot of emotion.
+>

-They found comedy in the everyday and tell stories about people you hopefully will care about and can relate to.</blockquote>
+> They found comedy in the everyday and tell stories about people you hopefully will care about and can relate to.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Nat and Erica have been playing together for over eight years.
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Nat and Erica have been playing together for over eight years.
+>

-Recently Erica subbed in for Nat's weekly show Miller and Purselley for a month long run and it was very successful.
+> Recently Erica subbed in for Nat's weekly show Miller and Purselley for a month long run and it was very successful.
+>

-We play slow grounded shows with real characters and whole lot of sensitive men.</blockquote>
+> We play slow grounded shows with real characters and whole lot of sensitive men.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]